 With the cost of a data breach at an all-time high of $4.35M and more data security and privacy regulations coming into force, organizations worldwide must ensure that they have the security controls and measures to keep their data safe.

-By implementing the Center of Internet Security Controls, organizations can establish a firm base for an effective cybersecurity approach to counter ever-evolving cyber threats.
+By implementing the Center for Internet (CIS) Security Controls, organizations can establish a firm base for an effective cybersecurity approach to counter ever-evolving cyber threats.
 Today, we’re talking CIS Controls compliance.

 What is the Center for Internet Security (CIS)?

-The Center for Internet Security (CIS) is a non-profit organization established in 2000.
-The CIS leverages its expertise to promote and share cybersecurity guidelines.
+The Center for Internet Security (CIS), formerly known as Critical Security Controls, is a non-profit organization established in 2000.
+With the primary goal of enhancing cybersecurity readiness and response, the CIS leverages its expertise to promote and share essential cybersecurity guidelines

 The CIS aims to develop and promote best cybersecurity practices to help individuals, businesses, and other organizations protect themselves from evolving cyber threats.